WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 #### HTML

-Manually (for now) change your HTML.
+Manually (for now) change the HTML.

-Prefligt JS and CSS files are copied no matter what to assets directory, so we can still use relative paths for those.
+Preflight JS and CSS files are copied no matter what to assets directory, so relative paths still can be used for those.

-But for all things that webpack is *building* set absolute path that reflects development tier as set in *properties.json*.
+But for all things that webpack is *compiling* absolute path is set that reflects development tier as set in *properties.json*.

 *index.html*